General Apprenticeship Enquiries (current and new employers) firstname.lastname@example.org

 The apprenticeship progress review process is a requirement of the apprenticeship programme.
 All apprentices and their employers are required to meet with the apprentice adviser at regular intervals throughout the academic year to review progress on the programme and look ahead to the next year of study.

-All information specific to your programme of study can be found in your course handbook (see below), your course specific Blackboard site at UEA and via the HSC Studentzone Website and the I♥Health - FMH Post qualifying students website.
-The websites will be accessible following your enrolment onto the programme.
+All information specific to this programme of study can be found in the course handbook (see below), and for learners via their course specific Blackboard site and I♥Health - FMH Post qualifying students, our school blackboard site at UEA for post qualifying learners.

 Course Handbook (PDF)